Timbar09/Air-Pollution-Metrics-React/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 React & Redux Group Project Space Traveler's Hub<a name="about-project"></a>
+# 📖 Air-Pollution-Metrics-React <a name="about-project"></a>

-**React & Redux Group Project Space Traveler's Hub** is a web application that displays commercial and scientific space travel services.
-The application fetches real live data from the SpaceX API.
-The application allows users to interact with it by booking rockets and joining selected space missions.
-It was built using React.js, Redux-toolkit, Bootstrap, React-Bootstrap, and Rest APIs.
+This is a web application that displays green-house gas emission data in Eurppean countries.

+The application fetches real live data from the Air pollution API.
+The application allows users to interact with it by clicking on a specific country which will then display the gas stats for that country's capital.

+It was built using React.js, Redux-toolkit, Sass, Bootstrap, React-Bootstrap, and Rest APIs.

 ## 🛠 Built With <a name="built-with"></a>